 Q: I have an additional occupant on my lease who is not a UCSF affiliate.
 The city of San Francisco’s webpage says they will only test essential workers and symptomatic people.
 What should I do?

 A: Please go to https://sf.gov/find-out-how-get-tested-coronavirus.
-The testing sites at the Embarcadero and at City College will test asymptomatic SF residents at no cost.
+The testing site at City College will test asymptomatic SF residents at no cost.
 Health providers (e.g., Kaiser) may also provide tests for additional occupants.

 Q: Do I need to take the test if I am transferring from one unit to another within UCSF Housing?

-A: If you have been living in UCSF Housing before June 15th, and are transferring to a new unit, you will not need to be tested as long as you are asymptomatic and not living in a shared Avenue House or Mission Bay 4-bedrooms.
+A: You will not need to be tested as long as you are asymptomatic and not living in a shared Avenue House or Mission Bay 4-bedrooms.